absorensen/numbers_go_brrrr/m1_memory_hierarchies/s3_computational_graphs.md

 lines are piecewise linear.
 There are two points where all of the lines get quite a bit slower and scale worse with the size of the tensors.
 Why do you think that is?

+??? note "Why does it get a lot slower twice?"

     You guessed it!
 You are seeing the size of the tensor becoming too big for the different caches!
 It looks like the last bend happens at 4096 elements.
 This corresponds to a 64x64 matrix.
 4096 elements of 32-bits, or 4 bytes, each corresponds to 16384 bytes, or 16 KB.
 We have 4 of these tensor structs, so we should have total allocations of 64 KB just for that data and then add in all of the other memory used by the application and everything else running on the laptop at the time.
 But then again, the sampling is quite sparse.
 You can try and add more data points and see if you can narrow down the sizes of your caches.

 This might be a good time to experiment with changing the values in ```lib.rs``` for